abhishekdepro/TheDifferentWeb/README.md

 TheDifferentWeb
 ===============

-To the creation of a peer-to-peer based web server development.
+To the creation of a peer-to-peer based platform development.

 What it is?
 ===========